 Community Support Groups

-ASPEN offers three separate support groups.
+ASPEN offers two separate support groups.

 Queer Straight Alliance ~ Your Authentic Self

 The mission of the QSA is to promote trust and acceptance throughout our communities and to provide a safe, non-judgmental space as a support network for Gay, Lesbian, Bisexual, Transgender, Questioning, and Straight youth who share a common vision of social equality, strengthening community roots.
 This group uses a variety of approaches to discover our likes, dislikes, attraction, gender identity and a strong sense of self.
 The curriculum is appropriate for ages 14-22.
 For more information about this group, contact Jenny Jo @ 222-5902 ext.
 5 or firstname.lastname@example.org